Kauffman states and Heegaard diagrams for tangles: Basic properties of Basic properties of ∇

 \section{\texorpdfstring{Basic properties of $\nabla_T^s$}{Basic properties of ∇}}

-In this section, we study some basic properties of the tangle invariants $\nabla_T^s$, guided by the properties of the Conway potential function, which were first studied in~\cite{hartley} by Hartley.
-The following theorem summarizes some of the properties proved in that article.
+In this section, we study some basic properties of the tangle invariants $\nabla_T^s$, guided by the properties of the Conway potential function, which were first studied by Hartley in~\cite{hartley}.
+Theorem~\ref{thm:CPFprops} below summarizes some of the properties proved in that article.
+But first, let us state the following basic result about $\nabla_T^s$ which becomes a simple observation once we have interpreted $\nabla_T^s$ in terms of Heegaard diagrams, see page~\pageref{proof:ExponentsMod2Agree} below theorem~\ref{thm:Eulercharagreeswithnabla}.
+Alternatively, one can also prove the result directly by generalising Kauffman's clock theorem to tangles, which is the approach chosen in~\cite{essay}.

+\begin{lemma} Let \(T\) be an oriented tangle and \(s\) a site of \(T\).
+Then for each colour \(t_i\), the exponents of the terms in \(t_i\) differ by multiples of 2 in~\(\nabla_T^s\). \end{lemma}